Roundness properties of ultrametric spaces: Acknowledgments

 \section{Acknowledgments}

-The research presented in this paper was undertaken at the 2011 Cornell University \textit{Summer Mathematics Institute} (SMI).
+The research presented in this paper was initiated at the 2011 Cornell University \textit{Summer Mathematics Institute} (SMI) and completed at the University of South Africa.
 The authors would like to thank the Department of Mathematics and the Center for Applied Mathematics at Cornell University for supporting this project, and the National Science Foundation for its financial support of the SMI through NSF grant DMS-0739338.
-We are indebted to the referee for a series of excellent comments, including the suggestion that we note Corollary \ref{cor3.5}.
-We further thank Elena Caffarelli, Willem Fouch\'{e} and Petrus Potgieter for contributing additional insightful comments on this work.
-The last named author was kindly supported by research grants from Canisius College and the University of New South Wales.
+Additional financial support was provided by the Australian Catholic University, Canisius College, University of New South Wales, and the University of South Africa.
+We are greatly indebted to a number of our colleagues for providing highly insightful comments on our work, including the suggestion that we note Corollary \ref{cor3.5} and give a wholly self-contained proof of Theorem \ref{Mathav}.